spujadas/elk-docker/docs/index.md

 	- From `es500_l500_k500` onwards: add the `--config.reload.automatic` command-line option to `LS_OPTS`.

 	- From `es234_l234_k452` to `es241_l240_k461`: add `--auto-reload` to `LS_OPTS`.

+## Release notes <a name="release-notes"></a>

+The following information may be helpful when upgrading to later versions of the ELK image:

+- **Version 8.0**

+  Elasticsearch security is on by default since version 8.0 of the Elastic stack.

+  In the opinion of the Docker image’s author, setting up the Elastic stack with security enabled is somewhat fiddly.
+Security has therefore been disabled in this image to get everything up and running as smoothly as possible out of the box.

+  See the [Security considerations](#security-considerations) section for information on setting up security.

 ## References <a name="references"></a>